mesonbuild/meson/docs/markdown/Dependencies.md

 Some dependencies have specific detection logic.

+Generic dependency names are case-sensitive<sup>[1](#footnote1)</sup>, but these dependency names are matched case-insensitively.
+The recommended style is to write them in all lower-case.

 In some cases, more than one detection method exists, and the `method` keyword may be used to select a detection method to use.
 The `auto` method uses any checking mechanisms in whatever order meson thinks is best.